Q: IS ROADSIDE PARKING ALLOWED IN CLEARWOOD?

 Q: IS ALCOHOL USE ALLOWED AT EVENTS

-A: Consumption of alcoholic beverages at Community sponsored events will not be permitted.
-(Refer Red Book Sec G #10)
+A: Consumption of alcoholic beverages at Community sponsored events will not be permitted, except when expressly authorized by the Board (Refer Red Book Sec G #10)

 Q: AM I ALLOWED TO HAVE A FIRE DURING THE BURN BAN?